UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 The Azure Stack API enables you to interact programmatically with your UKCloud for Microsoft Azure environment.
 For example, you can use API calls to manage your UKCloud for Microsoft Azure tenancy.

-This article will show you how to get started with the Azure Stack API.
+This article shows you how to get started with the Azure Stack API.

 When interacting with Azure Stack resources via the API, you must specify an API version.
-A full list of supported API versions can be found [here](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-profiles-azure-resource-manager-versions).
+You can find a full list of supported API versions [here](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-profiles-azure-resource-manager-versions).

 ### Prerequisites